 Frank is a recipient of Emeritus-Lifetime membership in the Vest Pocket Business Coalition, and is the longest serving member of the Utah Symphony & Opera Board.

 Additionally, Mr. Pignanelli writes a Sunday column on political activities in Utah for the state’s second-largest daily newspaper, the Deseret News.
 Also, Mr. Pignanelli is a frequent speaker and political commentator for various civic and business gatherings throughout the state

-Mr. Pignanelli will be discussing the roles and responsibilities of a lobbyist and his personal experience with court reporters, as well as the current legislation in Utah, possible amendments to the Utah Rules of Civil Procedure, and the importance of advocating for our profession.
+Mr. Pignanelli will be discussing the roles and responsibilities of a lobbyist and his personal experience with court reporters, as well as the current legislation in Utah.

 2020 Member Pricing: